tonghuikang/sutd-term4/OPTI/wk2-simplex.md

   - The basis variables is equal to the RHS.
   - The objective value is the RHS of $z$.

-We choose an **incoming basis variable** (which is currently a non-basis variable)
+We choose an **entering basis variable** (which is currently a non-basis variable).

   - the non-basis variable has **positive reduced cost** (all basis variables have zero reduced cost)
-  - if there are multiple non-basis variable choose the variable the **smallest index**
+  - if there are multiple non-basis variable choose the variable the **smallest index** (Bland's rule 1)

-We also choose an **outgoing basis variable** (which will be a non-basis variable)
+We also choose an **leaving basis variable** (which will be a non-basis variable).
-- the constraint coefficient of the nonbasic variable is **nonnegative**
+- constraint coefficient of the nonbasic variable is **nonnegative**
 - among those above, choose the variable with the **smallest ratio** of RHS to constraint coefficient
   - The ratio will be negative This must be positive because coefficient and RHS is positive.
 QUESTION: can be zero, right - yes.
 What happens if the smallest is infinite?
 If you do not use a minimum ratio, you will end up with a negative RHS)
-- if the ratio is a tie, choose the variable will a **smaller index**
+- if the ratio is a tie, choose the variable will a **smaller index** (Bland's rule 2 - Bland's rules help to prevent cycling, it does not change the problem and prevent degeneracy.)

-Then we pivot the basis variables, and then **iterate**.

-  - Then we reach either one of the following conditions
+Then we pivot the basis variables.
+The LP problem should remain the same, and still in canonical form after every pivot.
+Then we iterate until we reach either one of the following conditions

-    - All variables have nonpositive reduced costs: the current basic feasible solution is optimal, we can stop.
+  - All non-basis variable have **negative** reduced costs: the current basic feasible solution is **the** optimal.
+We can stop.
+  - All non-basis variables have **nonpositive** reduced costs, the current basic feasible solution is **an** optimal.
+We may stop.
+    - We may pivot to obtain other optimal basic feasible solutions.
+    - To obtain the set of optimal solution, take the convex combination of optimal basic feasible solutions.
+      - $\lambda_1 v_1 + \lambda_2 v_2 + ... \quad \forall \enspace  \lambda_1 + \lambda_2 + ... = 1$
-    - There exists one non-basis variable with positive reduced cost that appears with all nonpositive coefficients in the constraints: the problem is unbounded, we can stop.
+  - There exists one non-basis variable with **positive** reduced cost that appears with **all nonpositive coefficients** in the constraints: the problem is unbounded, we can stop.
-      - You can increase the non-basis variable indefinitely, while the other variables
+    - You can increase the non-basis variable indefinitely while satistying the constraint.
-    - (QUESTION: How about the case of where an edge is an optimum?)

-Edge case (literally)

-- The reduced cost of a non-basis variable is zero.
-- Convex combination.

-Triage

-- If the objective function is parallel to a constraint, then there might be a many optimal solutions.

-Bland's rules help to prevent cycling, it does not change the problem and prevent degeneracy.

-Difference between a line, a ray and a vector

-- A ray has a starting point, and extends indefinitely in one direction.
+      - For each constraint - as the non-basis variable increase, the corresponding decrease of its term in the constraint LHS can be balanced by increasing the value of the basis variable.